Nepal–Tibet War (1855–1856): Winter campaign

 Negotiations carried on from May to September without a settlement.
 Nepal was unable to press its demands with another campaign since its treasury had been exhausted by the costs of the invasion and occupation of the Tibetan country, while in Nepal opposition to the war escalated.
 In Lhasa the failure of negotiations led to a renewal of hostilities, and this time it was Tibetan troops who took the offensive.
 General Kalon Shatra commanding the Tibetan army, launched two simultaneous attacks in November 5 on the Nepalese camps at Kuti and Dzongka.
 Surprised, the Nepalese lost 700 men in Kuti and the survivors fled to the border.
 The attack on Dzongka was less successful so the garrison there was besieged.
 The attacks were timed to coincide with the snowing season in the passes.
 Jang Bahadur sent reinforcements and in December Dhir Shamsher recaptured Kuti which he burned before retreating to Listi, back in Nepal.
 Meanwhile, colonel Sanak Singh Khattri relieved Dzongka.
+At the end of the fifth year of Emperor Xianfeng's reign (1855), the Qing government ordered Manqing, the assistant minister in Tibet, to mobilize 2,000 officers and soldiers from the mainland to reinforce Tibet.
+Nepal then took the opportunity to propose peace talks.

 Conclusion

 Negotiation resumed after military operations stalled.
 The Tibetans feared a rebellion in Kham while Nepalese finances were stretched to their limits.
 The Nepalese demand for ten million rupees was dropped to a nominal annual payment and Nepalese territorial ambitions were dropped.
 In the Treaty signed at Thapathali, the Tibetans agreed to pay an annual subsidy of ten thousand rupees to the Nepal Durbar and to allow a Nepalese trading station and agency to be established at Lhasa.
 Tibet paid lump sum of Rs.
-50,001 as first installment, but refused to pay the following year which caused war between two nations to continue.
+50,001 as first installment.